-A: Licenses for everyone is not possible at the moment, this is being looked at nationally for more staff to access in the future.
+A: Licenses for everyone is not possible at the moment, this is being looked at nationally in order for more staff to access PCR in the future.

-Q 8: What can we do if a client is registered with another pharmacy; how do I move to current pharmacy?
+Q 8: What can we do if a patient is registered with another pharmacy; how do I move to current pharmacy?